hptks/nodejs-authentication/README.md

 # nodejs-authentication
-A Node.js authentication system (no integrated database)
+A Node.js authentication system with Google (no integrated database)